CartoDB/crankshaft/README.md

 return type; in that case the offending function (or the whole extension) should be dropped manually before the update.

-If the extension has not previously been installed in a database we can:
+If the extension has not previously been installed in a database, it can be installed directly with:

 * `CREATE EXTENSION crankshaft WITH VERSION 'dev';`

-Note: the development extension uses the development pyhton virtual environment automatically.
+Note: the development extension uses the development python virtual environment automatically.

-Once the tests are succeeding a new Pull-Request can be created.
+Once the tests are succeeding a new Pull-Request can be created to the develop branch.
 CI-tests must be checked to be successful.

 Before proceeding to the release process peer code reviewing of the code is a must.

+When the code is accepted by the peer reviewing (and CI tests succeed) a request for release will be send to the Release Manager.

 ## Release

-The release process of a new version of the extension shall by performed by the designated *Release Manager*.
+The release process of a new version of the extension shall be performed by the designated *Release Manager*.

 Note that we expect to gradually automate more of this process.